Management Approaches

 Emissions

-One of the reasons we report on our environmental performance each year is to be transparent about our environmental impacts and to keep our neighbors and other stakeholders informed of our efforts to minimize the environmental impact of our operations.
+We report on our environmental performance each year for the sake of transparency regarding potential environmental impacts and to inform our neighbors and other stakeholders about our efforts to minimize such impacts.

-Doe Run’s mining, milling and recycling activities involve emissions from operations to the air, water or land.
+Doe Run’s mining, milling and recycling activities involve permitted emissions into the environment, which is why we have robust management systems in place to mitigate any potential impact to the environment and maintain permit compliance.
 Such emissions are monitored and reported, as appropriate, to regulatory bodies, including the Missouri Department of Natural Resources and the United States Environmental Protection Agency.

-We have a number of measures in place to minimize, treat or prevent emissions in order to ensure a healthy environment and meet regulatory requirements with respect to water, air, and soil quality.
+We have a number of measures in place to minimize, treat and prevent emissions in order to ensure a safe work environment and to meet regulatory requirements with respect to water and air.
 Water released from our property must meet limits established in facility-specific operating permits.
 Air emissions also must meet standards.
-Doe Run utilizes baghouses, scrubbers, ventilation systems and enclosures, among other methods, to manage these emissions.
-Our air emissions are regularly monitored and reported, including by air monitors designed to measure concentrations on-site as well as beyond our property line.
-We also use a system that enables us to monitor air emissions continuously and adjust our processes in real time to reduce our impact.
+Doe Run uses baghouses, scrubbers, ventilation systems and enclosures, among other methods, to manage these emissions.
+Our air emissions are regularly monitored and reported, and ambient conditions are evaluated by air monitors designed to measure concentrations on-site as well as beyond our property line.
+We also use a system that enables us to monitor air emissions continuously.

 To further monitor and improve in this area, we maintain International Organization for Standardization (ISO) environmental management certifications covering multiple facilities.